List of Astro Boy characters: Dr. Tenma

 The former head of the Ministry of Science, who lost his only son, Tobio Tenma, to a traffic accident.
 Overcome with grief, he vowed to recreate his son as a robot: Astro Boy.
 Once he activated Astro, he was seemingly mentally better, but grew frustrated with the fact that, as a robot, Astro did not grow physically.
 As a result, he sold Astro off to a circus and disappeared.

 In the original manga, Tenma later regrets his rejection of his creation in light of Astro's heroic feats, but knows he can never truly make amends for them, only occasionally reappearing to assist him, such as by constructing robotic parents for him and aiding him in his conflicts with Pluto and the Blue Knight.
 In the first animated series, Tenma is not heard from again after the first episode until Episode 97, where it is suggested that he has either been institutionalized or committed suicide, while in the 1980s version, he does not outright reject Astro, who is instead kidnapped by the circus owner Hamegg.

-In the 2003 series, Tenma takes the role of the main antagonist, with his abandonment of Astro being triggered by the latter rebelling against him in light of his cold and destructive treatment of other robots.
+In the 2003 series, Tenma serves as the main antagonist, with his abandonment of Astro being triggered by the latter rebelling against him in light of his cold and destructive treatment of other robots.
 Upon seeing Astro's heroic acts, Tenma comes to see his creation as a twistedly messianic figure whom he ultimately concludes will lead the robotic population to overthrow humanity.
 In order to spearhead Astro's development to this end, he constructs a mysterious new robot named Shadow, whose true appearance is eventually revealed to be identical to Tenma himself.
 The series ends with Tenma being rejected by Astro Boy yet again even after resetting his memory, attempting suicide as a result, but being saved by Astro before being imprisoned for his crimes.

-In the 2009 film, the character is given the first name "Bill" and is voiced by Nicolas Cage.
+In the 2009 film, the character is given the first name "Bill", acting as the tritagonist and is voiced by Nicolas Cage.
 It is the only version where Tenma both comes to accept Astro Boy as a true son and successfully makes amends with him.